X 4 X 5 40

 Q: Are there other ways to solve this equation besides the methods shown above?

 A: Yes, you could use different strategies.
-For instance, you could divide both sides of the equation by 20 initially, then isolate ‘x’, or you could break it down into multiple steps using the distributive property.
+Here's a good example: you could divide both sides of the equation by 20 initially, then isolate ‘x’, or you could break it down into multiple steps using the distributive property.
 The core principle remains the same: isolate ‘x’.

 Q: How does this equation relate to more advanced mathematical concepts?